Noël Browne: Minister for Health

 Browne was an admirer of Britain's National Health Service and wished to expand access to healthcare in Ireland further.
 In 1950, he announced plans for a programme known as the Mother and Child Scheme, which would provide free state-funded healthcare to all mothers and children under the age of sixteen, with no means test.
 Doctors objected to the absence of a means test, as they were reliant on patient fees for their income.

 The issue also became a battleground for a showdown between church and state.
 The Catholic hierarchy had forced the previous Fianna Fáil government to climb down on plans for free healthcare for mothers and children.
 It resumed its campaign against "socialised medicine", this time targeting Browne.
-The Bishop of Galway, Michael Browne, said the scheme was "based on the socialistic principle that children belonged to the State...and reminded [him] one of the claims put forward by Hitler and Stalin".
+The Bishop of Galway, Michael Browne, said the scheme was "based on the socialistic principle that children belonged to the State...and reminded one of the claims put forward by Hitler and Stalin".
 The hierarchy also expressed concern that doctors trained in non-Catholic institutions would provide gynaecological care without conforming to Catholic principles.

 Months of attempted mediation between the government and the hierarchy proved fruitless.
 Perceived as aloof by his cabinet colleagues, Browne became politically isolated.
 In April 1951, Seán MacBride asked for Browne's resignation as Minister for Health.
 In his resignation speech to the Dáil, Browne said:

 I had been led to believe that my insistence on the exclusion of a means test had the full support of my colleagues in the Government.
 I now know that it had not.
 Furthermore, the Hierarchy has informed the Government that they must regard the mother and child scheme proposed by me as opposed to Catholic social teaching.
 This decision I, as a Catholic, immediately accepted without hesitation.

 He also complained that the Taoiseach, John A. Costello, had written a letter to the Bishop of Ferns describing the scheme as one "advocated by the Minister for Health", implying that the government as a whole did not support it.
 Following leaks by Browne, The Irish Times published private correspondence between the government and the bishops showing how the hierarchy had forced the Taoiseach's hand.
 The newspaper's editor R.M.
 Smyllie wrote that "the Roman Catholic Church would seem to be the effective Government of this country" and observed that the government's deference to the hierarchy gave the lie to their "pathetic appeals to the [Protestant] majority in the Six Counties to recognise that its advantage lies in a united Ireland".